Samir221/Data_Analysis_Projects/FI_Customer_Satisfaction_Analysis/README.md

 The analysis was conducted entirely in R and SQL (using the sqldf package).

 Please see the FI_Customer_Satisfaction_Analysis.HTML for the published report and the attached supporting documents.
-For the full details on the data exploration, analysis as well as comments and notes please see the FI_Customer_Satisfaction_Analysis.RMD file.
+For the full details on the data exploration, analysis, comments, notes and references please see the FI_Customer_Satisfaction_Analysis.RMD file.